Love Is Embarrassing: Commercial performance

 "Love Is Embarrassing" debuted at number 25 on the US Billboard Hot 100 issued for September 23, 2023.
 In Canada, the song entered at number 29 on the Canadian Hot 100 issued for the same date and was certified platinum by Music Canada.
 In the United Kingdom, it debuted at number 24 on the Official Audio Streaming Chart and number 21 on Billboard.
-"Love Is Embarrassing" received a silver certification in the United Kingdom from the British Phonographic Industry, and the Official Charts Company declared it her 20th-biggest song in the country in February 2024.
+"Love Is Embarrassing" received a gold certification in the United Kingdom from the British Phonographic Industry, and the Official Charts Company declared it her 20th-biggest song in the country in February 2024.

 In Australia, "Love Is Embarrassing" entered at number 26 and was certified platinum by the Australian Recording Industry Association.
 The song debuted at number 23 in New Zealand.
 It charted at number 22 on the Billboard Global 200.
 "Love Is Embarrassing" also reached national record charts at number 14 on the Sweden Heatseeker chart, number 20 in Ireland, number 66 in Greece, and number 67 in Portugal.
 The song received a platinum certification in Brazil.